 Property, plant and equipment are subsequently measured at cost less accumulated depreciation and impairment losses, if any.

-Depreciation on property, plant and equipment has been provided using written down value method using rates determined based on management's assessment of useful economic lives of the asset.
+Depreciation on property, plant and equipment has been provided using written down value method using rates determined based on management's assessment of useful economic lives of

 The residual values, useful lives and methods of depreciation of property, plant and equipment are reviewed at each financial year end and adjusted prospectively, if appropriate.